 Carbon monoxide exposure is the most common method of death by poisoning in the world.

-While short term and long term carbon monoxide (CO) levels recommended by ASHRAE, OSHA, NIOSH and other organizations differ, the consensus is that 9 ppm (parts-per-million) is the maximum indoor CO level exposure over 8 hours.
+While exact short term and long term CO levels recommended by ASHRAE, OSHA, NIOSH and other organizations differ, the consensus is that 9 ppm (parts-per-million) is the maximum indoor safe carbon monoxide level over 8 hours.

-Click the links below to see each organization's specific exposure limits:
+Click the links below to see each organization's safe carbon monoxide levels and exposure limits:

-The Occupational Safety and Health Association OSHA sets standards for working conditions in the US.
+The Occupational Safety and Health Association OSHA sets standards for working conditions in the US including safe carbon monoxide levels.

 The OSHA personal exposure limit (PEL) for CO is 50 parts per million (ppm).
 OSHA standards prohibit worker exposure to more than 50 parts of CO gas per million parts of air averaged during an 8-hour time period.
 The 8-hour PEL for CO in maritime operations is also 50 ppm.
 Maritime workers, however, must be removed from exposure if the CO concentration in the atmosphere exceeds 100 ppm.
 The peak CO level for employees engaged in roll-on roll-off operations during cargo loading and unloading is 200 ppm.